PetorSFZ/MacOSX-Improved-Swedish-Keyboard-Layout/README.md

 ### ™ on <

-Having only ≤ avaiable on < seemed a bit weird, so I opted to replace it with the ™ symbol.
+Having only ≤ available on < seemed a bit weird, so I opted to replace it with the ™ symbol.

 ### (Incomplete) Exponents on ^ + key